Importing herbs and spices

 Organic herbs and spices

 If you import organic herbs and spices, you have to meet additional requirements.
 For example, you need to have your company certified.
-Organic foodstuffs from non-EU countries must meet standards equivalent to those applicable to organic foodstuffs produced in the EU.
+Organic foodstuffs imported from non-EU countries must meet standards equivalent to those applicable to organic foodstuffs produced in the EU.

 Useful agencies and authorities